CHIANGEL/chiangel.github.io/_pages/about.md

 Recent News
 ======
+- Sep., 2023.
+We release a bilingual programming evaluation benchmark for large language models.
+Welcome to visit our benchmark [webcite](https://apex.sjtu.edu.cn/codeapex/).
 - Jun., 2023.
 We release our [survey paper](https://arxiv.org/abs/2306.05817) and [awesome GitHub repo](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) for LLM-enhanced RS.
 - May, 2023.
 One paper was accepted by KDD 2023 (Accept Rate: 22.1%).